ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_static_file_server.md

 ```

 * [`worker_rlimit_nofile`](https://nginx.org/en/docs/ngx_core_module.html#worker_rlimit_nofile):
-  * Selects the maximum number of files that can be opened by Nginx worker processes.
+  * This directive selects the maximum number of files that can be opened by Nginx worker processes.
   * If your deployment needs to sustain a large number of open connections, this should be set relatively high.
   * If this value is too low, you will get failed/rejected connections.
 That said, 1000000 is probably excessively large for production.
   * Using this directive means you do not have to use the `ulimit` command to set the system wide open file limit.
 * [`worker_connections`](https://nginx.org/en/docs/ngx_core_module.html#worker_connections):
-  * Selects the number of simultaneous worker connections that can be opened by a worker process.
+  * This directive selects the number of simultaneous worker connections that can be opened by a worker process.
   * The default is 512 which means this directive can be removed from the configuration above.
-However, it is shown here to make the point that if your deployment needs to sustain a large number of connections, this value needs to be increased (along with `worker_rlimit_nofile`).
+However, it is shown here to emphasize that if your deployment needs to sustain a large number of connections, this value needs to be increased (along with `worker_rlimit_nofile`).
 * [`sendfile`](https://nginx.org/en/docs/http/ngx_http_core_module.html#sendfile):
-  * Allows Nginx to directly copy data from one file descriptor to another without copying the data into a buffer first.
+  * This directive allows Nginx to directly copy data from one file descriptor to another without copying the data into a buffer first.
 The elimination of this copy can boost performance.
-  * This is a common optimization that you will see in just about any Ngnix configuration.
+  * This is a common optimization that you will see in almost all Ngnix configurations.
 * [`tcp_nopush`](https://nginx.org/en/docs/http/ngx_http_core_module.html#tcp_nopush):
-  * Allows Nginx to send HTTP response headers along with file data in the same packet.
+  * This directive allows Nginx to send HTTP response headers along with file data in the same packet.
   * This is a common optimization and is suggested to be enabled when `sendfile` is enabled.
 * [`keepalive_timeout`](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout):
   * The default is 75s which means this directive can be removed from the configuration shown above.
-However, it is here to make the point that if you need your deployment to hold connections open for a longer period of time, this value needs to be increased.
+However, it is shown here to emphasize that if you need your deployment to hold connections open for a longer period of time, this value needs to be increased.
 * [`keepalive_requests`](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_requests):
-  * The number of requests that can be served through a single connection before it is closed by Nginx.
+  * This directive sets the number of requests that can be served through a single connection before it is closed by Nginx.
   * The default is 1000 which could be too small for some use cases.
-If you know that individual clients will be make numerous requests on a single connection, it is important to increase this setting.
-Otherwise performance penalties will paid to reestablish connections.
+If you know that individual clients will make numerous requests on a single connection, it is important to increase this setting.
+Otherwise performance penalties will be paid to reestablish connections.
 * [`access_log`](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log):
-  * The access log is off by default.
-It is shown here to make the point that if this is turned on, it will impact performance significantly.
+  * The access log directive is off by default.
+It is shown here to emphasize that if this is turned on, it will impact performance significantly.
 This negative performance impact can be reduced by turing on the buffer for the access log.
 * [`error_log`](https://nginx.org/en/docs/ngx_core_module.html#error_log):
   * The error log is on by default.
 There is no significant impact to performance if Nginx is functioning properly (i.e. not reporting errors).
 If errors are being reported, this logging may impact performance, but this is a moot point because the errors should be addressed anyway.

   ### File server configuration

-A tuned file server configuration (`/etc/nginx/conf.d/fileserver.conf`) is shown below.
+A tuned file server configuration file (`/etc/nginx/conf.d/fileserver.conf`) is shown below.
 Only performance relevant directives will be discussed.

 ```
 # HTTPS file server